Brighton and Hove Albion

 Getting There & Parking

 There is a club car park with 151 accessible parking spaces for home and away supporter’s available 700 metres away.
 Accessible parking is available at 50% discount, but this must be pre-booked via the club’s supporter services team on 0844 3271901.
-Accessible parking can be booked up until 5pm on the day prior to the match, but club ask that this is also done prior to the 4pm cut-off three days prior to the match, if possible.
-Drop of facilities are available, but early arrival is neccessary.
+Accessible parking can be booked up until 72 hours prior to the match.
+Drop off facilities are available, but early arrival is neccessary.
 For further information on the travel guide please see http://www.seagulls.co.uk/documents/travel-guide-april14229-1169722.pdf

 National Rail have published links to the nearest stations to sporting venues including Brighton and Hove Albion see here for more information.